elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-health-benefits-associated-with-a-plantbased-diet-and-how-do-they-contribute-to-disease-prevention.md

 url: /learn/education-studies/questions/what-are-the-health-benefits-associated-with-a-plantbased-diet-and-how-do-they-contribute-to-disease-prevention
 score: -1.0
 related_article1:
-    id: 162572
+    id: 162565
-    title: What techniques are commonly used in persuasive writing to appeal to emotions and logic?
+    title: >-
+        How can you assess the trustworthiness of information and the author's intentions in a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-are-commonly-used-in-persuasive-writing-to-appeal-to-emotions-and-logic
+    url: /learn/education-studies/questions/how-can-you-assess-the-trustworthiness-of-information-and-the-authors-intentions-in-a-text
 related_article2:
-    id: 162269
+    id: 162574
-    title: What are the key health considerations for maintaining nutritional balance and adequate protein sources in a vegetarian diet?
+    title: >-
+        What criteria should be used to evaluate an author's credibility and the quality of evidence in a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-health-considerations-for-maintaining-nutritional-balance-and-adequate-protein-sources-in-a-vegetarian-diet
+    url: /learn/education-studies/questions/what-criteria-should-be-used-to-evaluate-an-authors-credibility-and-the-quality-of-evidence-in-a-text
 related_article3:
-    id: 162574
+    id: 162255
-    title: What criteria should be used to evaluate an author's credibility and the quality of evidence in a text?
+    title: >-
+        How can an author's professional affiliations and expert credentials influence their purpose in writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-criteria-should-be-used-to-evaluate-an-authors-credibility-and-the-quality-of-evidence-in-a-text
+    url: /learn/education-studies/questions/how-can-an-authors-professional-affiliations-and-expert-credentials-influence-their-purpose-in-writing
 related_article4:
-    id: 162258
+    id: 162556
-    title: What are the different types of evidence commonly used in texts, and how do they support claims?
+    title: >-
+        Why is understanding the author's purpose important when analyzing a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-evidence-commonly-used-in-texts-and-how-do-they-support-claims
+    url: /learn/education-studies/questions/why-is-understanding-the-authors-purpose-important-when-analyzing-a-text
 related_article5:
-    id: 162270
+    id: 162256
-    title: What techniques are commonly used in persuasive writing to appeal to emotions and logic?
+    title: >-
+        What questions can help identify an author's point of view in a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-are-commonly-used-in-persuasive-writing-to-appeal-to-emotions-and-logic
+    url: /learn/education-studies/questions/what-questions-can-help-identify-an-authors-point-of-view-in-a-text
 ---

 &nbsp;